 There are separate screens for the Navigator where conditions can be set and for the Driver where progress measured against the ideal time can be presented for a heads-up display.

 Your starting time will also be assigned as some minute or half minute after the hour in which the race begins.
 Set the conditions of speed, distance and compute the time in the app Setup and let the app count down to the start of your race.

-Speeds can be set at 5 mph increments from 80 to 160 miles per hour.
+Speeds can be set at 5 mph increments from 60 to 160 miles per hour.
 Typically, offroad races run one way over the closed course and then teams turn around and reverse the course for another run.
-In this app, you can set the distance between 40.00 and 120.00 miles for a single run.
+In this app, you can set the distance between 5.0000 and 120.0000 miles for a single run.
 Shorter distances and slower speeds can be used for practice at paces less likely to produce speeding tickets.

 GPS inputs trace the path along the rally route.
 Measurements of actual versus ideal time and distance will be shown in seconds ahead or behind schedule.
 From time to time you may also record time and distance covered an the error against the ideal course time and distance by touching the Add Split button.
 Also, you may set automatic split computations at increments of 30 seconds, 1 minute, 3 minutes and 5 minutes.

 An adjustment factor between 0.800 and 1.200 can be used to synchronize distance measured by GPS to race distance.
 This adjustment applies to all distance measurements shown after the adjustment has been selected so adjustments can be made while racing.

 If the app's Time of Day (T.O.D.) clock shown at the bottom of the map view does not match the rally's official clock, you may synchronize the two clocks by making small adjustments as required.